 It's actually not uncommon for Russian cover artists to simply "borrow" all or parts of covers from foreign books, even if they don't quite (or at all) fit the plot.
 After all, the cover is there just to sell the book.

-The audiobook cover appears to show a lizard killercraft (which is grey and has a delta-wing shape) taking down an Avro Lancaster bomber.
-While they have indeed taken down many Lancasters, especially in the early days of the invasion, the cover shows them firing some sort of laser (sorry, skelkwank) beams instead of regular autocannon rounds.
+The audiobook cover appears to show a lizard killercraft (which is grey and has a delta-wing shape) taking down a B-17 bomber◊.
+While they have indeed taken down many B-17s, especially in the early days of the invasion, the cover shows them firing some sort of laser (sorry, skelkwank) beams instead of regular autocannon rounds.
 There are no energy weapons in the series.
 Additionally, the killercraft appears to be right on top of the bomber, whereas the lizards usually try to stay outside their turret range, especially given their radar-lock advantage.

 On the macro level, the fact that the reptilian Race have a mating season makes them see the "perpetually aroused" humans as bizarre.
 They also conclude that this causes competition that may be the driving force behind humanity's warlike nature and related rapid progress.

 On the micro level, there's an amusing illustration when British engineers first try to understand captured Race technology.
 The Race uses screws, just like we do.
 It's a very efficient fastener technology, so this case of parallel development isn't terribly surprising.
 But an arbitrary difference in standards does cause the boffins immense frustration until someone figures out the cause: Race screws are the opposite of ours, turned clockwise to go in, counter-clockwise to go out.